John Lewis Partnership futurologist awarded honorary degree from Kingston University

 Posted Friday 19 July 2024

-Kingston University has awarded an honorary degree to John Vary, Futurologist at the John Lewis Partnership.
+Kingston University has awarded an honorary degree to a futurologist from major retail brand the John Lewis Partnership.

-John is a long-standing and avid advocate for the University's Future Skills campaign.
-This has been championing the skills for innovation needed by businesses in a rapidly changing digital-first world since 2021.
-He has chaired a business roundtable in parliament and provided written endorsements for the campaign on the core skills businesses need.
-At Kingston University, he has delivered a series of talks to students about the future of work and shared his inspirational thoughts with senior academics on the necessity of Future Skills.
-John has also encouraged students to reflect on some of the challenges businesses face today and co-create inter-disciplinary solutions, including a live brief and hackathon.
+As part of this work, he has chaired a business roundtable in Parliament and provided written endorsements for the campaign outlining the core skills businesses need.
+He has also visited Kingston University to deliver a series of talks to students about the future of work and shared his inspirational thoughts with senior academics on the necessity of Future Skills.
+Encouraging students to reflect on some of the biggest challenges businesses face today, he has co-created inter-disciplinary solutions, including a live brief and hackathon.

 Informed by Future Skills campaign research, the University has identified nine graduate attributes most valued by employers.
 These are being embedded in the curriculum of every year of every undergraduate programme through the roll-out of Future Skills modules.

 "It doesn't matter where you work and in what industry, artificial intelligence and technological advancements are moving at a phenomenal pace.
-Traditional skills and knowledge are no longer sufficient in their current form," he added.
+Traditional skills and knowledge are no longer sufficient in their current form."

 Education was another chapter that he found was filled with its own obstacles.
 He struggled at school and for many reasons did not pursue further education.
 It was only in his recent adult life in 2022 when he was officially diagnosed with ADHD and dyslexia that he fully understood how this impacted his education.

-Receiving the news that he was to be named an Honorary Doctor of the University meant an enormous amount to him, John explained.
+Receiving the news that he was to be named an Honorary Doctor of the University had meant an enormous amount to him.
 "I regret not going through further education, but I believe that I'm actually ending up where I'm supposed to be - to be on the stage receiving an honorary degree from Kingston University," he said.

-His closing remarks at the ceremony came with some words of advice for Kingston graduating students, where he urged them to embrace Future Skills and lifelong learning.
+He urged graduating students to embrace Future Skills and lifelong learning.
 "Never cease to evolve," he said.
 "The path of learning and growth is infinite.
 Embrace change for it is the only constant in our dynamic world and remember that a mindset geared towards growth and adaptability is your most valuable asset."

 Latest news stories